Geographic Information Systems (GIS)

 How do I obtain Johns Creek GIS maps and/or data?

 Several Web-based applications are provided to interact with the City's most recent GIS data and do not require any special GIS software.
 These include:

 An open records request can be submitted to request a digital copy of the data.
-Note that a GIS data licensing agreement must also be filled out and returned to the City before this data can be released.
+Note that a GIS Data Disclaimer must also be filled out and returned to the City before this data can be released.